mongodb-industry-solutions/IndustrialConnectivity/Self-managed/README.md

-The Docker envrionmnet can be stopped and remove named volumes like the MongoDB databases using
+The Docker environment can be stopped and remove named volumes like the MongoDB databases using

 `docker-compose down -v`